 Mindfulness is the latest therapy and lifestyle enhancement tool to be brought to the modern life improvement stage of counselling.
-While its various forms have their roots within a variety of belief systems and cultures, it is one of the ways designed to help people get in touch better with themselves, God (their belief system and its values) and the here and now (the present).
+While its various forms have their roots within a variety of belief systems and cultures, it is one of the ways designed to help people get in touch better with themselves, God (or their belief system and its values) and the here and now (the present).
 Mindfulness as a therapy helps one learn to adapt and change unhealthy attitudes to past emotional and psychological injuries.

 I personally believe that regular birding (birdwatching), nature/bush walks, what ever that may look like, assists in the process of becoming present and in the moment, connecting with our real self and the reality of the present ’round about us, thus allowing the stress and pain of the past to dispel and loose its power, and allow the new now person to be better positioned to take control of their life, and move forward.
 The five senses need to be engaged deliberately – feeling, seeing, hearing, smelling and possibly tasting.

 Let me share why over the past 7 years or so, my wife and I, have learned to acutely train our senses (as many other birders have) when walking about, and how it develops and brings a level of appreciation previously did not enjoyed.
 It is interesting that when non-birding friends come walking with us that they are amazed how we can locate and photograph birds and other creatures which they have no idea are actually only feet away.
 The above photos show a juvenile Rainbow Lorikeet (dark mottled beak and lesser orange chest) with the adult parent.
-I could have easily walked past if I had not had my ears tuned in to the unusual noises coming from deep within a tree on a very hot day last week.
+I could have easily walked past if I had not had my ears tuned in to the unusual noises coming from deep within a tree on one very hot day.
 A strange faint squeaking sound drew my attention, and after a minute or two these birds were located.

-Another example was from yesterday while we took my grandson birding (binoculated of course) into the Royal National Park.
+Another example was while we took my grandson birding (binoculated of course) into the Royal National Park.
 We were trying to find the Azure Kingfisher to show him, which I had shown to two of my other grandsons on previous occasions, but we did not find it in its usual area along the Hacking River.
 Looking across the river underneath a large bush and well hidden in the dark, my wife excitedly announced a Nankeen Night-Heron, a bird we seldom see due to it being a nocturnal hunter who rests out of sight during the day.
 Take a look at this clip and you understand what I mean by sharpening our senses to become acutely aware of what is around us.

 Visiting another favorite reserve I walk silently along the walking track through the forest.
 Listening and watching for signs of movement.
 People passed walking and talking, the occasional one playing with their mobile phone, unaware of what they are missing around about them.
 This little Brown Thornbill watched them, without them even being aware it was there.
 This bird’s classic sound alerted us to its presence, though it took some perseverance to find it.